 The smallest units overall are in Tucson, AZ, a city not far from the Mexican border.
 Studios are a mere 398 square feet, while one-bedrooms are a cramped 595 square feet and two-bedrooms are just 907 square feet. read more at realtor.com

-For those who happen to find themselves in tiny apartments though, or anyone just looking to get out of the house and not spend a bunch of money, we have good news for you (as long as you can take the heat…) Free movies in the park is back!
+For those who happen to find themselves in tiny apartments with not much extra space, or anyone just looking to get out of the house and not spend a bunch of money, we have good news for you (as long as you can take the heat…) Free movies in the park is back!

 ‘Movies in the Park’ is a free, family event